kkyon/botflow/README.rst

 RoadMap
 =======
 - Will add Httpserver support(REST,Websocket).
-It wouldbe used in serverd machine learning modele online. and distrubute stream
+- Will support server machine learning Model online.
--
+- Finshe the api reference doc.

 More about Databot
 ===============